joe-mccann-dev/portfolio/_posts/2021-12-29-setting-up-omniauth-authentication-in-development.md

      - `heroku config:set GITHUB_ID=github_id_key_here`
      - `heroku config:set GITHUB_SECRET=github_secret_key_here`
 4. Deploy to Heroku

+#### Reflection

+I was quite happy when I saw the "Successfully authenticated from Github account." flash message.
+Getting this to work was an exercise in patience and reading documentation slowly and carefully.
+Authentication is a deep topic and I feel I have only scratched the surface.
+I hope this post was a helpful guide on how to setup OmniAuth in a development environment.
+Before we walk, we must crawl.
+Before we deploy to production, we must struggle in development.

 Photo by <a href="https://unsplash.com/@brett_jordan?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Brett Jordan</a> on <a href="https://unsplash.com/s/photos/authenticity?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>